|Lesson 8||Using the INSERT statement |

 |Objective||How to Use SQL INSERT Statement to add Information|

-Use SQL INSERT Statement to populate Tables
+Use SQL INSERT Statement to populate Database Tables with Data

 Now that you understand the basics of working with a table, from creating it to building an index on it, let us take a moment and put something into a table and then query it to see what we can get out.
 It is a simple process, and you will quickly see how SQL works for you.